RickSeymour/Police.uk-API-PHP-Curl-Class/README.txt

 Full API documentation available from http://policeapi2.rkh.co.uk/api/docs/

+Simply require the police.php and instantiate the PoliceUK class.

+For use in Zend, create a library folder for the code calld Policeuk and rename the class Policeuk_Police.

-Simply require the police.php and call methods from the $POLICE object Returns FALSE or a json decoded associative array
+Returns FALSE or a json decoded associative array

 require_once('police.php');

+$POLICE = new PoliceUK();

 $r=$POLICE->lastupdated();
 $r=$POLICE->forces();